View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: Conclusion

 \section{Conclusion}

-We present Pr-VIPE, a novel approach to learning view-invariant, occlusion-robust probabilistic embeddings for recognizing 3D human pose similarity using monocular 2D pose keypoints from either a single image or a video sequence.
+We present Pr-VIPE, a novel approach to learning view-invariant, occlusion-robust probabilistic embeddings for recognizing 3D human pose similarity using monocular 2D pose keypoints from either single images or video sequences.
 Our models, only trained to match similar 3D poses, achieve highly competitive performance on cross-view pose retrieval, action recognition, and video alignment tasks against baseline models trained for each task.

 We further explore two synthetic occlusion augmentation strategies when training Pr-VIPE to improve its robustness to partially visible input.
-We show that our augmentation strategies result in a significant increase in retrieval accuracy for partially visible poses.
+We show that our augmentation strategies result in significant increases in retrieval accuracy for partially visible poses.
 This capability of handling incomplete input enables the use of our model for realistic photos, where pose occlusions are common.
 It also makes it possible to devise systems for targeted partial pose search using a single embedding model.

 Pr-VIPE has a simple architecture and can be potentially applied to other domains, such as hand pose or other generic object pose recognition.
 With this work, we hope to encourage further explorations into approaching pose related problems from an embedding perspective, especially where recognizing 3D similarity is central to the problem.